The Power of Connection: Building Strong Relationships with Yourself and Others

 Being vulnerable can be a scary thing!
 It requires trust in another person to receive your emotions with grace, to not react poorly, and to treat you with respect and dignity.
 In life, you might encounter relationships or situations that let you down, building up a lack of trust in others.

 When we begin to mistrust others, a fear of vulnerability can grow.
-These are where our true barriers to connection begin to form.
+These are where our true barriers to connection begin to form, preventing us from achieving a successful and thriving life.

 Overcoming Barriers with a Growth Mindset